 Q: What is the Covid-19 testing protocol at Bourn Hall?

-A: Ahead of the winter months, we have introduced some new protocols around Covid-19 testing.
+A: During this period we have introduced some new protocols around Covid-19 testing.
 These are as follows:

-- Women having IVF/IUI will be required to have two tests – once at baseline and once during stimulation/endometrial preparation
+- Women having IVF/IUI will be required to have two tests – once at the beginning of treatment and once during stimulation/endometrial preparation

 - Women are required to self-isolate from the day of the second test up to and including the final procedure (embryo transfer)

 - Women and men will be tested and required to self-isolate before all procedures (SSRs, HyCoSys, Hysteroscopy, endo-scratch)

 - Men do not need to be tested during IVF.
 They will only need to be tested before sperm storage or donation.

 The rationale of this approach follows NHS and NICE guidelines, which indicate that, if one has a negative swab result and has self-isolated since the day of the swab being taken, one should be of low risk for carrying the virus at the time of the procedure.